junxit/us-congress-code/title-10/chapter-24/sec-499a.md

 ### References in Text

-The date of the enactment of this section, referred to in subsec. (d), is the date of the enactment of Pub.
+The date of the enactment of this section, referred to in subsec. (d), is the date of enactment of Pub.
 L. 115–91, which was approved Dec.
 12, 2017.